rujutashinde/podman-desktop/website/blog/2025-12-22-podman-desktop-journey.md

 - **Smarter cleanup:** Ability to prune only untagged images for better system hygiene.
 - **Log search:** Search directly within container or pod logs from the UI.

-Beyond the core app, the **BootC extension** gained traction, enabling workflows that turn containers into bootable images.
+Beyond the core app, the [**BootC extension**](https://podman-desktop.io/blog/bootc-release-1.6) gained traction, enabling workflows that turn containers into bootable images.

-### BootC 1.6 added:

-- Dedicated example pages with step-by-step instructions
-- A GUI-based build configuration creator
-- Experimental Linux VM support for generated images

 A great start to a year where the ecosystem began expanding beyond just the main application.